balmor/TranslationWidget/README.md

 #Translation Fields - jQuery form widget
 #####Version - 0.1.4

-Translation Fields is a jQuery widget to translation languages for fields.
+Translation Fields is a jQuery widget which you can use to enable sending variables in different languages.

 ##Demo
 [See example](http://dduda.nexwai.pl/translation-fields/)

 ##Documentation

-Let me introduce you a widget which you can use to enable sending variables in different languages.

 ### Preparing your HTML